Sex Week at Yale

-Organized originally in 2002 by then Yale College students Eric Rubenstein and Jacqueline Farber, Sex Week at Yale was a biennial event described on its website as "an interdisciplinary sex education program designed to pique students' interest through creative, interactive, and exciting programming".
-Sex Week at Yale explores love, sex, intimacy and relationships by focusing on how sexuality is manifested in America, helping students to reconcile these issues in their own lives.
-The week gives students access to professionals both in the classroom and during informal events, including debates, seminars, fashion shows, concerts, and discussions.
-The events provide students the opportunity to learn about love, sex, intimacy, and relationships from experienced professionals who deal with these issues every day in their professional lives.
+Sex Week at Yale was a biennial event described on its website as "an interdisciplinary sex education program designed to pique students' interest through creative, interactive, and exciting programming".
+It was originally organized in 2002 by then Yale College students Eric Rubenstein and Jacqueline Farber.
+It aimed to explore love, sex, intimacy and relationships by focusing on how sexuality is manifested in America, helping students to reconcile these issues in their own lives.
+The week gave students access to professionals both in the classroom and during informal events, including debates, seminars, fashion shows, concerts, and discussions.